cryptax/cryptax.github.io/content/posts/ins2024-notes.md

 1. The Android code builds the AES key with `SecretKeySpec secretKeySpec0 = new SecretKeySpec(s1.getBytes(), "AES/ECB/PKCS7Padding");`.
 This does not work in "pure" Java, padding and block mode should not be specified in the `SecretKeySpec`.
 It's a bit surprising this works on Android. 	`SecretKeySpec sks = new SecretKeySpec(s1.getBytes("UTF-8"), "AES");`

 2. Java complains it does not have any PKCS7 padding provider.
-[The answer is here](https://stackoverflow.com/questions/10193567/java-security-nosuchalgorithmexceptioncannot-find-any-provider-supporting-aes-e), PKCS7 shouldn't be used but PKCS5.
-Same, a bit surprising this works on Android.
-Actually, as the encrypted note is 32-bytes long, we won't even need any padding at all...
+But [PKCS7 is basically the same as PKCS5](https://en.wikipedia.org/wiki/Padding_(cryptography)#:~:text=PKCS%235%20padding%20is%20identical,number%20a%20byte%20can%20contain.), so we can use PKCS5... actually we don't even padding in this particular case because the encrypted note is 32-byte long....

 I compile the program, and run it on `rockyou32.txt`.
 The solution is output in the blink of the eye: